neperfepx/neper/applications.rst

 2026
 ----

+- U Yilmaz and H Darendeliler, *Crystal Plasticity-Based Investigation of Crack Propagation in AA2024 Aluminum: A Comparative Study of Damage Criteria Considering Grain Size and Orientation*, **Fatigue and Fracture of Engineering Materials and Structures**,  https://doi.org/10.1111/ffe.70276.
 - S Chandra, S Rawat, H Hemani, A Alankar, A Syed, NN Kumar, S Sharma, MK Samal and VM Chavan, *Analysis of non-Schmid effects in a Ni-based superalloy*, **International Journal of Plasticity**, https://doi.org/10.1016/j.ijplas.2026.104683.
 - V Lalleman, V Magnier and P Gosselet, *Global-in-time global-local coupling using direct cyclic analysis for multiscale shakedown assessment and application to problems with contact*, **Computer Methods in Applied Mechanics and Engineering**, https://doi.org/10.1016/j.cma.2026.118940.
 - J Lethoba, R Quey, DC Pagan and M Kasemer, *Sensitivity of grain-averaged elastic strain and orientation predictions on the mesh density and boundary conditions in crystal plasticity finite element simulations*, **Computational Materials Science**, https://doi.org/10.1016/j.commatsci.2026.114680.